loader image

 And so it was, that, while they were there, the days were accomplished that she should be delivered.
 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.
 Luke 2:6-7 KJV

 After Mary and Joseph arrive at Bethlehem, the hometown of Joseph’s ancestor, King David, Mary goes into labor, giving birth to our Savior.
 The couple were there in compliance with a Roman order for a census of the entire empire.
-The birth of Christ in Bethlehem fulfilled prophecy concerning the Messiah.
+Christ’s birth in Bethlehem fulfilled prophecy concerning the Messiah.
 Micha 5:2 gives the prophecy saying, “But you, Bethlehem Ephrathah, being small among the clans of Judah, out of you one will come out to me that is to be ruler in Israel; whose goings out are from of old, from ancient times.
 WEB”

 The influx of travelers for the census crowded the small community.
 It is easy to imagine the ancestral home of King David, with his many descendants, overflowing with families seeking shelter at that time.
 And so, it is likely the unusual circumstances is the cause of there being no room for them in the inn.